 Seeking help is a sign of strength!
-Many students encounter a variety of personal, social, career, and academic issues that call for assistance beyond advice provided by friends and family.
-Fortunately, the University Counseling Center provides free and confidential counseling services to all University of Maryland students.
+Many students encounter a variety of personal, emotional, social, career, and academic issues that call for assistance beyond advice provided by friends and family.
+Fortunately, the Counseling Center, staffed by licensed psychologists and counselors, provides free and confidential counseling services to all University of Maryland students.
 To schedule an appointment call 301-314-7651 or stop by the front desk in the main lobby of the Shoemaker Building.
-Walk-in counseling is available to students of color who would like a consultation with a counselor of color, and GLBTQ students who would like a consultation with a gay, lesbian or a gay ally counselor, daily from 3:00 p.m. to 4:00 p.m.
-Students who seek help in choosing a major can walk-in for consultation with a career counselor on Wednesdays from 12:30 p.m. to 2:30 p.m. or join the Career Discovery Zone group on Thursdays.
-Our newest walk-in service is for students who are veterans.
-Veterans Walk-In Hour occurs on Wednesdays (at Vet Center) and Thursdays (at Counseling Center) from 3:00 p.m. to 4:00 p.m., and Fridays at 10am at the Vet Center.
+Walk-in counseling is available to students of color who would like a consultation with a counselor of color; LGBTQ students who would like a consultation with a gay, lesbian or a gay ally counselor; and students who need help in choosing a major.
+Walk-in hours are also provided for veterans looking for a safe and supportive place to talk.
+Students can call 301-314-7651 for the current walk-in hour schedules.

 Counseling Center Services

-Personal/Social Counseling.
-You don't have to deal with your problems alone.
+Psychological Counseling.
+You don't have to face your problems alone.
 In a warm and supportive environment, you can meet with a counselor to discuss any concern you may have related to your personal and social well-being.
-Among the topics many students discuss in counseling are self-esteem, stress, anxiety, depression, relationship issues, sex, family problems, and loneliness.
-You may see a counselor for individual counseling, couples counseling, or join one of the many counselor-led support groups.
-Call 301-314-7651 or visit our website - www.counseling.umd.edu/Structur/cslgservice.htm.
+Among the topics many students discuss in counseling are depression, anxiety, self-esteem, academic stress, relationship issues, grief and loss, sex, family problems, and loneliness.
+You may see a counselor for short-term individual counseling, couples counseling, or join one of the many counselor-led support groups.
+Call 301-314-7651 or visit our website at www.counseling.umd.edu .

 Disability Services.
-The University Counseling Center's Disability Support Service provides a range of accommodations for students with disabilities, including interpreters and transcribing services for deaf or hard-of-hearing students; enlarged print and electronic format of textbooks and written materials for individuals with print material disabilities (e.g., blind or low vision, learning disabilities and attention deficit disorders, or physical disabilities); extended time and private space for exams; and assistance with access to various buildings and facilities on campus as well as access to the campus' paratransit service.
-If you are a new or returning student, contact the Disability Support Service in the Counseling Center as soon as possible at 301-314-7682 - (voice and TTY), or email us at email@example.com, or visit our website - www.counseling.umd.edu/DSS.
+The Counseling Center's Disability Support Service provides a range of accommodations for students with disabilities, including: (1) interpreters and transcribing services for deaf or hard-of-hearing students; (2) enlarged print and electronic format of textbooks and written materials for individuals with print material disabilities (e.g., blind or low vision, learning disabilities and attention deficit disorders, or physical disabilities); (3) extended time and private space for exams; and (4) assistance with access to various buildings and facilities on campus as well as access to the campus' paratransit service.
+If you are a new or returning student, contact the Disability Support Service to register in Shoemaker Building as soon as possible at 301-314-7682 - (voice and TTY), or email us at email@example.com , or visit our website at www.counseling.umd.edu/DSS .

 Returning Students Program.
 If you are over 25 and returning to school after a break in your formal education, you probably have different needs than the traditional college student.
-The Returning Students Program in the University Counseling Center's Learning Assistance Service (LAS) is designed to help you with the transition to academic life.
+The Returning Students Program in the Counseling Center's Learning Assistance Service (LAS) is designed to help you with the transition to academic life.
 To make your adjustment to the university successful, workshops, counseling, and information are available at the Counseling Center.
-Call 301-314-7693 or visit our website - www.counseling.umd.edu/LAS.
+Call 301-314-7693 or visit our website at www.counseling.umd.edu/LAS .

 Support for Parents of College Students.
-The Parent Warmline is a confidential telephone and email service for any parent concerned about his or her student's adjustment at college, including concerns impacting academic, social, and emotional realms, and overall mental health.
-Parent Warmline staff can be contacted at 301-314-7651 or firstname.lastname@example.org.
+The Parent Warmline is a confidential telephone and for any parent concerned about his or her student's adjustment at college, including concerns impacting academic, social, and emotional realms, and overall mental health.
+Parent Warmline staff can be contacted at 301-314-7651.